pressgang-ccms/xsltproc.js/README.md

 This is xsltproc compiled to JavaScript using emscripten.

+To see the library in action, download xsltproc.html and xsltproc.js.
+Note that Chrome has a bug with Web Workers - https://code.google.com/p/chromium/issues/detail?id=252492.

-There are some manual steps required to get xsltproc to compile.
+To compile xsltproc yourself, thete are some manual steps required.

 First, the following lines need to be added to the emscripten/system/include/net/netinet/in.h file included in the emscripten distribution (see see http://pubs.opengroup.org/onlinepubs/009695399/basedefs/arpa/inet.h.html for details):